First constraint on the weak mixing angle using direct detection experiments: Introduction

 Current Xenon (Xe)-based DD experiments use a two-phase time projection chamber, consisting of liquid and gas phases, to detect potential DM events.
 An energy deposition in liquid Xe results in atomic motion which produces some unmeasurable heat, excitation, and ionization.
 Excitation leads to the emission of scintillation photons, observed as the S1 signal, while ionization leads to the S2 signal.
 Electron recoils are expected to produce more ionization than nuclear recoils.
 Therefore, in the $\sim$\keV scale recoil energy regime, these experiments can efficiently discriminate between nuclear and electron recoil events by comparing the S2/S1 ratio\,\cite{Aprile:2006kx}.
 This unique feature enables these experiments to search for new physics in both nuclear and electron recoil scenarios.
 However, below the $\sim$\keV scale recoil energy regime, the smallness of the S1 signal leads to a focus on S2-only analysis\,\cite{Essig:2012yx, XENON:2019gfn, PandaX:2022xqx}.
 An S2-only analysis loses the experimental capability to differentiate between nuclear and electron recoils due to the untraceable S2/S1 ratio\,\cite{Essig:2018tss, Wyenberg:2018eyv, Herrera:2023xun, Carew:2023qrj}.

 The measurement of solar $^8$B neutrinos through \cevns by XENONnT was performed using a S1-S2 analysis (paired) \cite{XENON:2024ijk}, whereas PandaX-4T conducted the same measurement using both S1-S2 and S2-only analyses (unpaired)\,\cite{PandaX:2024muv}.
 In the PandaX-4T unpaired analysis, the contamination from neutrino-electron events is very small owing to its small cross section.
 We utilized PandaX-4T unpaired and XENONnT data to estimate $\sin^2 \theta_W$ using \cevns and the corresponding best fit values at $1\,\sigma$ are shown by the red and magenta data points in Fig.\,\ref{fig:main}.
-Clearly, current DD data not only provides competitive results compared to neutrino experiments but does so in a different momentum transfer regime.
+Clearly, current DD data not only provides complementary results compared to neutrino experiments but does so in a different momentum transfer regime.
 While the energy threshold of $^8$B solar neutrino search is low, the heavy Xe nuclear mass shifts the momentum transfer to the $\sim 10$\,MeV regime.
 This suggests that electrons would be a better target to probe $\sin^2 \theta_W$ in the lowest momentum transfer regime.
 This prompts us to use the latest XENONnT electron recoil results \cite{XENON:2022ltv} to find the best fit value for $\sin^2 \theta_W$.
 The corresponding result at $1\,\sigma$ is shown by the blue point in Fig.\,\ref{fig:main}.
-Remarkably, XENONnT is probing $\sin^2 \theta_W$ at the lowest energy scale, an order of magnitude smaller than the APV measurement.
+Remarkably, electron recoil events of XENONnT is probing $\sin^2 \theta_W$ at the lowest energy scale, an order of magnitude smaller than the APV measurement.
 Any DD experiment observing neutrino-electron scattering can achieve this, which implies that our work broadens the horizon of all DD experiments, enabling them to test the SM in an uncharted domain.
+We also show that future Xe-based DD experiments can measure $\sin^2 \theta_W$ with the precision of the percent level.
 With many planned DD experiments \cite{Akerib:2022ort}, a precise measurement of $\sin^2 \theta_W$ in these unexplored regimes may potentially indicate the presence of new physics.
+Such new physics arises in a broad class of theoretical models, primarily involving a new light mediator (e.g., see \cite{Davoudiasl:2014kua, Cadeddu:2021dqx, Davoudiasl:2023cnc}).